 The design of new hybrid materials for the next generation of optoelectronic and sensing devices and the elucidation of their fundamental structure-property-performance relationships are the key focus of the Dou research group.
 Specifically, we aim to tailor the properties of these materials at the nano scale and molecular level in order to deliver new fundamental insights regarding the semiconducting organic-inorganic interface.
 In turn, this will allow for improved performance of solar energy harvesting and solid-state lighting, and chemical/biological sensing devices.
 Our research is highly interdisciplinary as it bridges chemistry, chemical engineering, and materials science such that new research paradigms that cut across traditional science and engineering disciplines can be established.

-Currently, we are using halide perovskites and organic conjugated polymer/molecules as the model system to develop new hybrid materials with unique functionality; we are also investigating the assembly behavior and transport phenomenon at the interfaces, and applying them into electronic and optoelectronic devices to improve the efficiency and reliability.
+Currently, we are using halide perovskites and functional organic/biological molecules as the model system to develop new hybrid materials with unique functionality; we are also investigating the assembly behavior and transport phenomenon at the interfaces, and applying them into electronic, optoelectronic, and bio-sensor devices to improve the efficiency and reliability.

 List of active projects:

 - Chemistry and physics of two-dimensional hybrid perovskite nano materials.

 - High performance perovskite solar cells, LEDs, and transistors.